15 Landmarks in Charlotte, NC, You Shouldn't Miss

 Bank of America Stadium is a 33-acre football stadium with a seating capacity of 74,867.
 It's home to the Carolina Panthers and Charlotte FC and was renamed in 2004 after Bank of America purchased the naming rights.
 The stadium's classic bowl design, vast size, and location make it a hard landmark to miss.

-☂️ Join a tour to see Bank of America Stadium
+☂️ Discover Bank of America Stadium on a tour

 Bechtler Museum of Modern Art